11ty/11ty-website/docs/usage.md

 eleventy --input=. --output=. --formats=md
 ```

-⚠️ Careful with `--formats=html` here!
+<div class="elv-info elv-info-warn">Careful with <code>--formats=html</code> here!
 If you run eleventy more than once, it’ll try to process the output files too.
-Read more at [Common Pitfalls](/docs/pitfalls/).
+Read more at <a href="/docs/pitfalls/">Common Pitfalls</a>.

 <!--
 ### Example: Process a Single File